 Why does inclusion matter from a business perspective?

-In one of its featured insights, global management consultants firm McKinsey & Company explored the connection between a company's business success and its approach to diversity, equality and inclusion (DE&I).
+In one of its featured insights, global management consultants McKinsey & Company explored the connection between a company's business success and its approach to diversity, equality and inclusion (DE&I).
 They found that organisations ensuring a greater diversity in their workforce were more likely to perform better when it comes to long-term profitability.

 Gemma Edgar, digital marketing manager at Diversity in Tech, agrees that having a diverse workforce drives innovation, with businesses across the world seeing financial gain as well as improved employee satisfaction and retention as a result of improving their diversity metrics.